Skip to main content

 Abstract

 This collection consists of a single letter written by James Wilkinson, from Loftus Heights, to Winthrop Sargent on April 16, 1799.
-In the letter, Wilkinson discusses a number of subjects including the news of his properties and the health of his neighbors - one of which has been struck with a fever.
-He also laments the loss of letters by a McCrea who was "captured and plundered" by a party of Native Americans.
+In the letter, Wilkinson discusses a number of subjects including the news of his properties and the health of his neighbors, one of which has been struck with a fever.
+He also laments the loss of letters by "McCrea" who was "captured and plundered" by a party of Native Americans.

 Biographical/Historical Note

-James Wilkinson was born to an upper-class family on March 24, 1757 in Maryland.
-In his younger years, he was taught privately.
-He entered Pennsylvania State University to study medicine; however, his education was interrupted due to the Revolutionary War.
-Throughout the war, he served in the Pennsylvania rifle battalion as captain and eventually was promoted to 5th and 8th Commanding General of the United States Army.
-He became the first Governor of Louisiana Territory in 1805 and served in this position for two years; he was later removed after accusations of abuse and court-martialed by President Madison but he was found innocent.
-In the War of 1812, he was promoted to Major General.
+James Wilkinson was born to an upper-class family on March 24, 1757, in Maryland.
+He entered Pennsylvania State University to study medicine; however, his education was interrupted due to the American Revolutionary War.
+Throughout the war, he served in the Pennsylvania Rifle Battalion as captain and eventually was promoted to 5th and 8th Commanding General of the United States Army.
+He became the first Governor of Louisiana Territory in 1805 and served in this position for two years; he was later removed after accusations of abuse and court-martialed by President Madison but was found innocent.
+In the War of 1812, Wilkinson was promoted to Major General.
 After two failed campaigns in the war, he was removed from service but subsequent investigation cleared him of wrongdoing.
 Wilkinson published an autobiography in hopes of clearing his name.
 Wilkinson died on December 28, 1825.

 Repository Details